Méthode de Recherche en Psychologie: A full breakdown

 Experimental research is considered the gold standard in psychology because it allows researchers to establish causality.
 This means demonstrating that one variable (the independent variable) directly influences another (the dependent variable).
 Key features of experimental research include:

-- Random assignment: Participants are randomly assigned to different groups (e.g., experimental and control groups) to minimize bias and ensure that any observed differences are due to the manipulation of the independent variable.
+- Random assignment: Participants are randomly assigned to different groups (e.g., experimental and control groups) to minimize bias and confirm that any observed differences are due to the manipulation of the independent variable.

 - Manipulation of the independent variable: The researcher actively manipulates the independent variable to observe its effect on the dependent variable.